mja65/Emu68-Imager/docs/download.md

 The legacy version of the imager can be found at the following [link](https://mja65.github.io/Emu68-Imager/Software/Emu68Imager.zip):

-The latest version of Emu68 Imager is 2.0.3 Note: Version 2 was released late October 2025.
+The latest version of Emu68 Imager is 2.0.4 Note: Version 2 was released late October 2025.
 Bugs may still be possible so bear this in mind!
 The legacy version (1.x) is the most stable at this point in time.

 The latest legacy version of Emu68 Imager is 1.0.6.5

 Changes since 1.0 are:
+2.0.4

+- added Franethrower parameters to cmdline.txt
+- added warning if running wondows in scaled mode since GUI will have issues
+- fixed issue where some input boxes in GUI were ignored
+- updated to use latest version of HST imager
+- fixed some isuses where icon positioning wasnt always working (mainly 3.9)
+- various other bug fixes

 2.0.3